vinay01joshi/vinjoblog/_posts/2024-11-20-How-To-Install-Ollama-On-Synology.md

 categories: Synology

 ---
-This blogs is showing how you can install ollama web and server on your Synology nas with in docker container ,
+This blogs is showing how you can install ollama web and server on your Synology nas with in docker container, I am using [Portainer]() to create stack copy and paste this on your portainer stack editor and deploy new stack as ollama.